Meat inspection procedures: incisions, information, and health marks

 Food chain information

 To improve the efficiency of controls, the EU has established a system of food chain information exchange between the farmer sending animals to slaughter, the slaughterhouse, and the veterinarian carrying out controls (Regulation 853/2004, Annex II, Section III).
 Animals cannot be slaughtered for human consumption if the compulsory information to be communicated is not available (Regulation 2019/627, Art.
 40).
-The EU proposes to extend this food chain information to include cases of emergency slaughter and slaughter on farm.
+The EU has extended these information requirements to include cases of emergency slaughter and slaughter on farm.

 Health marks

 Regulation 2019/627 also sets requirements for health marks – the marks applied after official controls to indicate that meat is fit for human consumption.
 Currently, these requirements refer only to carcasses cut in the slaughterhouse.
-The Commission proposes to extend the requirements to also include game handling establishments (Art.
+The EU has now extended these requirements to also include game-handling establishments (Art.
 48(2)).

 In zones that are under restrictions due to disease, the requirements regarding the form of the health mark may be replaced by those for special health marks put in place due to the disease in question (modification to clarify 2019/627, Art.
 48(3)), in compliance with the Animal Health Law (Regulation 2016/429).